Star-Lord-XIII/project-euphonia-app/README.md

 ## Usege

-Following all [Setup](#setup) steps you installed the Euphonia App on your smarphone and the api on Goocle Cloud Run.
-You can now set the URL of the Google Cloud Run instance in the app configuration and start transcribing your speech.
+Following all [Setup](#setup) steps you installed the Project Euphonia App on your smartphone and the api on Google Cloud Run.
+You can now set the URL of the Google Cloud Run instance in the app Settings and start transcribing your speech.